akhilc08/Wordle-Solver/README.md

 # Wordle-Solver
+This project implements a Wordle-solving algorithm in Java that combines data structures with probability and information theory to efficiently crack the puzzle.
+The solver analyzes possible guesses, calculates the information gain from each option, and selects the move that maximizes the chance of solving in fewer attempts.

+Highlights

+- Developed with ArrayList, HashMap, and Lists for efficient word storage and lookup.

+- Uses search optimization and entropy-based probability calculations to narrow down guesses.

-A Java-based Wordle solver using probability, information theory, and optimized search strategies.
-Built with ArrayList, HashMap, and Lists, it evaluates word choices by maximizing information gain.
-Tested on all 2,315 official solutions, it achieves an average of 3.6 guesses per puzzle.
+- Tested on all 2,315 official Wordle solutions, averaging 3.6 guesses per word.

+- Includes simulation files for evaluating performance across the full dataset.